gsig123/starter-kit-universally/internal/scripts/static-site-generation/README.md

 * The `public` directory is copied directly to `build/static`
 * A temporary production server bundle is created in `build/static/temp`
 * Another node bundle is created for the reactApp as a standalone.
-* NOT YET IMPLEMENTED: A node script instantiates the reactApp and exports the non-dynamic routes to a `build/static/temp/routeConfig.json` (today we just specify the routes in values.js).
+* A node script instantiates the reactApp and traverses the children to discover routes and their paths.
 * finally the temporary server bundle is launched and we issue http requests to the specified routes and write the files to the file system.

 ## Why it's a two-part build

 The current structure of `server/index.js` has it launching the server, so importing it into a script cannot be done until it's built.
+Rather than refactoring `server/index.js` or messing around with webpack dynamic imports, I took a simpler approach.

-Rather than refactoring `server/index.js`, a less invasive approach was taken.
-The first script: `1-prepare.js` produces the client and server bundles and generates the routeConfig.json file.
-The second script,  `2-renderHtml.js` launches the server and executes the http requests & writes the html files.
+The first script: `1-prepare.js` produces the client and server bundles and generates the bundle that will allow the routes to be discovered.
+The second script,
+`2-renderHtml.js` loads the MainApp to discover the route paths and then launches the server and executes the http requests & writes the html files.